thedaynos/fantasyDraftHighlights/readme.md

 When you first run the program, it will open up the regular ESPN fantasy football page.
 Log in using the 2nd owner account, then select your team, and then click the "Join Your Draft" button.

 *Note.
-IF you choose to draft from the same system that will be displaying the videos, then you will not need a 2nd account. although I recommend against that as it's easy to screw things up.
+IF you choose to draft from the same system that will be displaying the videos, then you will not need a 2nd account. although I HIGHLY recommend against that as it's easy to screw the program up.

 Once you open up the draft screen, you can leave it alone.
 The code will reload your draft, then minimize the screen and selenium starts reading the board.